 Checklists provided herein apply to all projects affecting signalized intersections.
-These checklists were developed to correspond to a staged submittal process and include Pre-Design Field meeting, Stage 1, Stage 2, and Stage 3.
+These checklists were developed to correspond to a staged submittal process (Stage 1, Stage 2, and Stage 3).

 Post Stage 1 Field Meeting

 Following the Stage 1 review, the Design Consultant and the City of Columbus may elect to conduct an onsite traffic signal field review meeting.
 The purpose of the meeting is to go over the Stage 1 design and compare the Stage 1 plans to the existing field conditions.
 The meeting will also serve as an opportunity to correct items incorrectly shown in or missing from the existing conditions base map.